 The packs contained examples of the outer and inner blanks and a nickel-brass ring to demonstrate the stages of production involved with this innovative new style.

 The trialled reverse design features a three-masted sailing ship.
-Although the ship is not named, it is likely to be the Golden Hind, which was captained by Sir Francis Drake, and appeared on the halfpennies of George VI and Elizabeth II.
+Although the ship is not named, it is likely to be the Mayflower, which set sail from Plymouth to America to establish the first permanent New-England colony.
 The outer ring bears the inscription Royal Mint Trial with the date, 1994.

 So, how rare are these 1994 trial £2 coins?